Matematija/continuous-vmc/README.md

 # Variational Monte Carlo with continuous variables

 Research code for neural-network variational quantum states operating on continuous degrees of freedom.
-This code implements the *standard* **Variational Monte Carlo** (VMC) algorithm for lattice systems with a focus **real-time evolution**.
+This code implements the *standard* **Variational Monte Carlo** (VMC) algorithm for lattice systems with a focus on **real-time evolution**.

 Code author: Matija Medvidović